-If you do want to use a service like this you should only use one that also has two-factor authentication.
+If you do want to use a service like this you should use only the one that also has two-factor authentication.
 This provides an added security layer where you are forced to enter a passcode using your phone before being allowed to make deposits or withdrawals.

 Mobile crypto wallets are convenient and safe applications for your phone.
-In most cases, these are a pretty secure choice, but you should be aware that not every mobile app for cryptocurrency out there is legitimate!
-You should make sure to only use wallets with a solid reputation and to be careful that you do not accidentally download a “copycat” that could be an attempt to steal from you.
+In most cases, these are a pretty secure choice, but you should be aware that not every mobile app for cryptocurrency is legitimate!
+You should make sure to use only wallets with a solid reputation and be careful that you do not accidentally download a “copycat” that could be an attempt to steal from you.

 However, for crypto users who only use reputable software, there should be no issues.
 Make sure to create a backup of your seed phrase in case your phone is lost or stolen, but even if this happens, your funds should still be safe as long as your phone is passcode protected.